jueyang/know-your-tools/week2.md

 **In Command Line:**

 1. `cd` to the directory where `index.html` is.
 2. `git init` -- Congrats!
-Now your content is version controled, just not on GitHub yet.
+Now your content is version controlled, just not on GitHub yet.
 3. `git add -a`
 4. `git commit -m 'first commit of the repo'`
 5. `git remote add origin https://github.com/username/repo.git` -- Yes this is LONG.
 We'll deconstruct it in a sec!